revaturelabs/interviewquestions/Java/Java 8/method reference.md

  <blockquote>

 - `ClassName::new`
-- new is the keyword to refer to the constructor with the class name.
+- New is the keyword to refer to the constructor with the class name.

  </blockquote>
 </details>